 The next method on your list is debarking smaller and often, yard-borne trees and their branches.
 As we’re doing the task of dealing with a small tree branch, things are needed to be careful enough.

-Step 1: Make the Wood Shorter
+Step 1: Make The Wood Shorter

 Before applying the vegetable peeler on a wooden branch, it’s essential that the branch is cut down into smaller pieces.
 That will make the work easier.

-Step 2: Make the Cut
+Step 2: Make The Cut

 Once you have tree branches that are ready to be peeled off, start peeking the barks off with the vegetable peeler

 Take short turns at a time, and make sure that the cut is not being too thick.
 Because a thick cut would take off a layer of the wood as well.
-And in case of a thin wooden branch, that’s something that you can’t just let it go.
+And in the case of a thin wooden branch, that’s something that you can’t just let it go.

 Step 3: Take the Short Branches Off